isomerpages/moe-acjc/_academics/Subjects/Physics.md

-### H2 PHYSICS (SYLLABUS 9749)
+### H2 PHYSICS (SYLLABUS 9749, examinable in 2025; SYLLABUS 9478 examinable from 2026)

 Physics at ACJC aims to instill in students a love for the sciences and skills such as investigation, application of patterns, models, principles theories and laws to become confident citizens in a technological world.

-Based on the syllabus, the course aims to provide students with an experience that develops their interest in Physics and builds the knowledge, skills and attitudes necessary for further studies int will enable students to become scientifically literate citizens who are well-prepared for the challenges of the 21st century.
+Based on the syllabus, the course aims to provide students with an experience that develops their interest in Physics and builds the knowledge, skills and attitudes necessary for further studies.
+It will enable students to become scientifically literate citizens who are well-prepared for the challenges of the 21st century.
 It also aims to develop the understanding, skills, ethics and attitudes relevant to the Practices of Science in our students.
 This includes understanding the nature of scientific knowledge, demonstrating science inquiry skills, relating science to society.
 It also aims to develop in students an understanding that a small number of basic principles and core ideas can be applied to explain, analyse and solve problems in a variety of systems in the physical world.